-Turmeric Tea Benefits
+Turmeric Tea Health Benefits

 The benefits of turmeric tea are quite similar to the benefits you would derive from consuming turmeric as a spice in your food.
 From reductions in inflammation and pain relief to preventing cardiovascular trouble and lowering your risk of cognitive degeneration, turmeric tea is an excellent choice for those looking for a comprehensive health beverage.

 This legendary spice can stimulate the metabolism, which is always a good thing for people trying to lose weight.
 By drinking a cup of turmeric tea every day, you can help your body passively burn fat in a healthy way, while also providing the body with more usable energy by affecting the way that the body metabolizes fat.

 Alzheimer’s research in relation to turmeric and turmeric tea is very exciting, and this spice has been found to prevent the formation of beta-amyloid in the brain, which is the sticky protein that can create a plaque buildup and shut down neural connections.
-The natural anti-inflammatory properties also help lower neural tissue inflammation, helping to keep your mind sharp as you get older.
+Due to this and other effects of cur curcumin, turmeric tea helps to improve the memory of AD patients as per a study published by Mishra, Shrikant, and Kalpana Palanivelu, “The effect of curcumin (turmeric) on Alzheimer’s disease: An overview” in the Annals of Indian Academy of Neurology (2008).
+The natural anti-inflammatory properties also help lower neural tissue inflammation, helping keep your mind sharp as you get older.